zdravkov/kendo-docs/api/web/treeview.md

 ### expandPath

 Expands all nodes to a given element.
+Nodes may be loaded from a remote end-point.

 #### Parameters